railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 :guilabel:`Close` button.
 You can then confirm the whole one-line order by clicking :guilabel:`Save`, which makes the form non-editable.

-It is now in a state of \ ``Request for
-Quotation``\ , so click :guilabel:`Convert to Purchase Order`, which corresponds to an approval from a manager or from Accounts within your own company and moves the order into \ ``Approved`` \
+It is now in a state of \ `` Draft PO``\ , Confirm that by clicking `Confirm` Button which corresponds to an approval from a manager or from Accounts within your own company and moves the order into \ ``Approved`` \
 state.
+`Send by Email`, with the help of this button you can Request for Quotation and mean while your Draft PO moves in to \ ``RFQ sent``\ state.

-If you click the :guilabel:`Delivery & Invoicing` tab you will see the delivery :guilabel:`Destination` is your own company's ``Stock`` location and that the invoice was created from the order.
+If you click the :guilabel:`Incoming Shipments & Invoices` tab you will see the delivery :guilabel:`Destination` is your own company's ``Stock`` location and `Receive Invoice` button show you the draft invoice was created from the order.
 It is not entirely obvious at this stage, but the invoice is in a draft state so it can be edited and, crucially, has no accounting impact yet: it is just ready for your accounting group to activate it.